 Scripture clearly tells us, "Every word of God is pure; He is a shield to those who put their trust in Him.
 Do not add to His words, lest He rebuke you, and you be found a liar" (Proverbs 30:5, 6).

-You would do well to AVOID this so-called translation when choosing a study Bible!
+You would do well to avoid this "translation" when choosing a study Bible!
 As British Bible scholar Dr. Andrew Wilson has noted:

 "The Passion 'translation' inserts all kinds of concepts, words and ideas of which the original gives no hint whatsoever (despite the occasional footnotes which say 'implied by the context')."2